USB camera

-The Quectel Pi H1 single-board computer supports USB interface cameras.
-The following example uses the Waveshare OV5693 5MP USB camera for testing.
+The Quectel Pi H1 single-board computer supports USB cameras.
+This document uses the Waveshare OV5693 5MP USB camera as example to introduce how to connect and use USB cameras.

-Insert the USB camera cable into the Type-A interface of Quectel Pi H1.
+Insert the USB camera cable into the USB Type-A interface of Quectel Pi H1.

 Hardware connection location: